Fine Selmer groups and ideal class groups: Auxiliary results

-where $A_n'$ is defined as in \cite[Section~5]{cuoco-monsky}.
+where $A_n'$ is defined as in \cite[Definition 5.5]{cuoco-monsky} (note that here $A'_n$ is induced from a specific structure related to class groups).
 Actually the same proof works more generally for $\Sigma$-class groups; the only change to be made is to replace the inertia subgroups used in the definition of $A_n'$ by decomposition subgroups and to add the decomposition groups for the primes $v \in \Sigma$ which do not ramify in $K_\infty/K$.

+Let $B_n$ be defined as in \cite[Definition 5.3]{cuoco-monsky}.
 By \cite[Lemma~4.15]{cuoco-monsky}, which is purely algebraic and valid also for $Y_\Sigma(K_\infty)$ instead of $Y(K_\infty)$, we have Again, we can derive a quotient version of this.
 Therefore the difference between

-and is in $\Ok(n)$, and an analogous estimate holds for $\Sigma$-class groups.
+and is $\Ok(n)$, and an analogous estimate holds for $\Sigma$-class groups.

 On the other hand, it follows from the proof of \cite[Theorem~5.4]{cuoco-monsky} that $Y_\Sigma(K_\infty)/B_n$ is finite for every $n \in \N$, i.e. ${(Y_\Sigma(K_\infty)/B_n)[p^\infty] = Y_\Sigma(K_\infty)/B_n}$, and that